These whole wheat olive oil crackers are so easy to make and are the perfect snack or addition to your lunch table or cheese board!

 Now my son, like many kids, often just somehow thinks things out of a packet are better than homemade but not with these.
 The verdict was these are even better, and I'd have to agree.

 A passion for olive oil

-See how easy they are to make in this video:
+See how easy these whole wheat crackers are to make in the short video!